Idan-Elhassid/Hotel-Scanner/README.md

 here is a little demo:
-we are looking on the Hard Rock hotel in london, at mid december the price was above 8000₪ but using my software we found much cheaper dates at january\february - with the cheapest date highlighted at aroung 5000₪
+we are looking at the Hard Rock hotel in london, at mid december the price was above 8000₪ but using my software we found much cheaper dates at january\february - with the cheapest date highlighted at aroung 5000₪